 Honor Native Americans at Thanksgiving and year-round by referring to Native Nations in the present tense.
 Also, nurture meaningful experiences through education instead of cultural appropriation (costumes, reenactments, tipi/teepee tents, etc.).
 Fry Bread is an excellent example of a book that nurtures a meaningful experience for homeschools and families.

 Gather is a film about the destruction of Native American foodways and Indigenous food sovereignty.
 If you're a subscriber, you may already know that we were able to view the film as part of a FREE Screening hosted by Oregon State University Extension Master Gardener Program.
-Watching this documentary is a pretty powerful experience and I would definitely recommend checking it out.
+Watching this documentary is a powerful experience, and I recommend checking it out.

 Rachel of The Tattooed Momma and her family are registered Choctaw Native Americans.
 She has some really awesome DIY crafts for kids.
 I highly recommend watching the video that accompanies the Corn Husk Doll Tutorial.